The Linking Editor

 The Linking editor provides easy drag and drop functionality that allows you to quickly map your input assemblies to one or more output assemblies.
 You can then configure the linker for each output assembly.

-Note: For new projects, the default setting for the Linking transform is Disabled.
+Note: For new configs, the default setting for the Linking transform is Disabled.

 Input Assemblies and Linked Assemblies